geoffreybennett/alsa-scarlett-gui/FAQ.md

 Note that not all features are available at higher sample rates; refer to the user manual of your interface for more information.

-## Scarlett Gen 4?
-Vocaster?

-Support coming soon.
-Email me if you want to help test.

 ## Help?!